 Research and development

-The most traditional kinds of ERP are those that are housed on-site at a business’ physical data center.
+The most traditional kinds of ERP are those housed on-site at a business’ physical data center.
 For an ERP housed at a business’s premises, the business must maintain and implement the system itself, rather than relying on online solutions.
 ERP of this kind are some of the earliest systems, which rose to prominence in the 1990s when the internet was just beginning to develop.

 Today, many ERP systems are housed online in “the cloud” rather than directly within a business’ physical data center.
 The benefits of cloud-based ERPs are that they can centralize all of a business’ relevant data online and make it available to employees around the world.
 Systems are also routinely updated by service providers and are often equipped with artificial intelligence and advanced analytics capabilities, such as predictive modeling.